fchancel/v-privacy/README.md

 WARNING: in order for this option to be really efficient, the secret key must be kept and used in a secure way.
+It is also necessary to keep in mind that despite the encryption of text nodes, the security of information coming from an API is not guaranteed.
+Indeed, the information can be found by the user via the return call of the API.

 ```js